TWINLADDER

 Core Approach

-The platform serves over 6,500 companies globally and offers 50+ pre-built playbooks.
-The "My Playbooks" feature allows customisation of the AI review system according to internal standards.
+The platform serves over 6,500 companies globally and offers more than 600 pre-built rules.
+The "My Playbooks" feature allows customization of the AI review system according to internal standards.

 Strengths